A hyperbolic model for two-layer thin film flow with a perfectly soluble anti-surfactant: Entropy/entropy-flux pairs and well-posedness

-A tedious but straightforward calculation leads to (skiping the $\mathbf{U}$-argument) the following positive numbers in $\mathcal U$:
+A tedious but straightforward calculation leads to (skipping the $\mathbf{U}$-argument) the following positive numbers in $\mathcal U$:

-Thus, the Hessian of $\bar E$ satisfies \eqref{reducedcriterion} and the chosen entropy $\bar E$ is strictly convex. \end{proof} \begin{remark} The choice of the strictly convex entropy $\bar E$ is not unique and other strictly convex entropies can be constructed based on the diagonal structure of the system \eqref{diagonal_form} and a proof similar to that of Theorem \ref{Entropytheorem}.
-In fluid mechanics the entropy has typically a thermodynamical interpretation.
+Thus, the Hessian of $\bar E$ satisfies \eqref{reducedcriterion} and the chosen entropy $\bar E$ is strictly convex. \end{proof} \begin{remark} The choice of the strictly convex entropy $\bar E$ is not unique, and other strictly convex entropies can be constructed based on the diagonal structure of the system \eqref{diagonal_form} and a proof similar to that of Theorem \ref{Entropytheorem}.
+In fluid mechanics, the entropy typically has a thermodynamical interpretation.
 We are not aware whether this is also true for $\bar E$ or other possible convex entropies.
-However, the expression of $\bar E$ indicates that for very small thin films, $\bar E$ increases rapidly, so to keep the system stable, film thickness should not be too low or the concentration gradient should be of a larger scale. \end{remark}
+However, the expression of $\bar E$ indicates that for very small thin films, $\bar E$ increases rapidly, so to keep the system stable, film thickness should not be too low or the concentration gradient should be of a larger scale.
+For other possible state spaces, the existence of convex entropy can still be ensured due to the work of Conlon and Liu \cite{conlon1981admissibility}.
+Moreover, the entropy/entropy-flux pairs for the system \eqref{eq: Main_system} become the entropy/entropy flux pairs of the one-layer system \eqref{eq: temple} for $f=0$ and all values of $b$. \end{remark}